ahmet-caliskan/linear-regression/README.md

 # linear-regression
-This repo is meant to be for my linear regression projects.
+This repo is meant for my linear regression projects.